 Weekly performances Friday-Sunday.
 109 N. Llano, one block of Main Street.
-Ticket office opens daily at 10am.
+The ticket office opens daily at 10 am.
 1-866-349-6688 or (830) 997-ROCK

 The Friends of Gillespie County Country Schools are former students and members of the community, interested in preserving the traditions of the rural schools of Gillespie County.
 These schools were places for learning and centers of communities which no longer exist, but today continue the traditions of schools in rural areas serving as community centers for the surrounding residents.
 Today, several properties are in need of preservation and the Friends have taken on the responsibility to preserve and ensure that these former schools will be the future parks for the residents of the county.
-There are a number of fund raisers throughout the year, including the annual Open House in April, when several of the schools are open to the public.
+There are a number of fundraisers throughout the year, including the annual Open House in April, when several of the schools are open to the public.

 While the city of Fredericksburg is the star of the Texas Hill Country, it is also home to the many talented stars that make up the Fredericksburg Theater Company.
-See exciting re-creations of popular Broadway shows, Shakespearean plays and even home grown productions destined to become classics themselves at this greatly acclaimed regional theater.
+See exciting re-creations of popular Broadway shows, Shakespearean plays, and even homegrown productions destined to become classics themselves at this greatly acclaimed regional theater.
 Tickets can be purchased online or from the box office (888)669-7114.
 The Steve W. Shepherd Theater is located at 1668 Hwy 87 South, 1.5 miles south of Main Street.

 Luckenbach Texas is a Texas state of mind, where you can kick back, relax and get away from the hustle and bustle of everyday life—like a step back in time.
 This tiny hill country hamlet where “Everybody’s Somebody” was established as a Trading Post in 1849 making it one of the oldest settlements in Gillespie County.
 In 1970.
 Luckenbach was purchased by a collection of only-in-Texas characters—Hondo Crouch and his cohorts, Guich Koock and Kathy Morgan.
-Today, Luckenbach reflects an eclectic mix of it’s early history, the larger than life persona of Hondo and an unrivaled legacy of great music that makes us feel that everybody is indeed somebody in Luckenbach.
+Today, Luckenbach reflects an eclectic mix of its early history, the larger-than-life persona of Hondo, and an unrivaled legacy of great music that makes us feel that everybody is indeed somebody in Luckenbach.